-The school follows Department of Health regulations in the reporting of and communication about communicable diseases.
+HCZ Promise Academy Charter Schools follow Department of Health regulations in reporting and communicating about communicable diseases.
 The entire school population will receive a letter and fact sheet in the event of chicken pox, fifth disease (if there is one documented case), or scarlet fever (a cluster of three or more cases in a class or group setting that occur within 4-5 days).